lagotto/lagotto/docs/Rake.md

 ### db.rake

-Bulk-load a file consisting of DOIs, one per line. it'll ignore (but count) invalid ones and those that already exist in the database:
+Bulk-load a file consisting of DOIs, one per line.
+It'll ignore (but count) invalid ones and those that already exist in the database:

     rake db:articles:load <DOI_DUMP